L'Osservatore Romano: Editions

 The daily Italian edition of L'Osservatore Romano is published in the afternoon, but with a cover date of the following day, a convention that sometimes results in confusion.
-The weekly English edition is distributed in more than 129 countries, including both English-speaking countries and locales where English is used as the general means of communication.
+The weekly English edition is distributed in more than 129 countries, including English-speaking countries and locales where English is used as the general means of communication.

 L'Osservatore della Domenica

 L'Osservatore della Domenica is a weekly publication in Vatican City.
 It is the Sunday supplement to the L'Osservatore Romano.
 Founded in 1934, an illustrated weekly was published with the title L'Osservatore romano della Domenica (since 1951 L'Osservatore della Domenica).
 In 1979 it was reduced to a Sunday supplement.

 L'Osservatore di Strada

-Since 29 June 2022, another edition of L'Osservatore Romano is published: L'Osservatore di Strada.
-It is published the first Sunday of every month.
-On 29 June 2022, its first print publication was distributed to those present during at Saint Peter's Square.
-On the same day, at the end of the Pope's service, the Pope made a remark at the end of his marian prayer praising the newspaper.
+Since 29 June 2022, another edition of L'Osservatore Romano has been published: L'Osservatore di Strada.
+It is published on the first Sunday of every month.
+On 29 June 2022, the first printed edition was distributed to those present at St. Peter's Square.
+On the same day, at the end of the Pope's service, the Pope made a remark at the end of his Marian prayer praising the newspaper.